Today In History logo TIH

 1471

-Edward IV's Yorkist forces destroyed a Lancastrian army at Tewkesbury and killed Edward, Prince of Wales, on the battlefield, effectively ending the Lancastrian claim to the English throne.
-The victory secured Edward's grip on the crown and ushered in twelve years of relative stability before the Wars of the Roses reignited under Richard III.
+Edward IV's Yorkist forces destroyed a Lancastrian army at Tewkesbury and killed seventeen-year-old Edward, Prince of Wales, on the battlefield, extinguishing the direct Lancastrian claim to the English throne.
+Queen Margaret of Anjou was captured shortly after, ending her decades-long campaign to secure the crown for her son.
+The victory gave Edward IV twelve years of relatively stable rule before the Wars of the Roses reignited under Richard III's seizure of power from Edward's own sons.

 1626